CSS Guide Part 2 – Inline, Internal or External CSS. Know What Is The Difference

 This will link the HTML file to your external CSS in this case – style.css and all of the CSS instructions in that file will then apply to your linked HTML pages.

-Worth noticing that CSS stands for cascading stile sheet which means that there are some hierarchy.
-Let’s say you have all three inline, internal and external CSS in your website in this case inline code would be rendered first , then internal CSS would follow (from the header) and on top of that external CSS would be rendered.
+Worth noticing that CSS stands for cascading style sheet which means that there is some hierarchy.
+Let’s say you have all three inline, internal, and external CSS in your website in this case inline code would be rendered first, then internal CSS would follow (from the header), and on top of that external CSS would be rendered.

 So let’s say you have written style to <h1> tag in every way possible.
 Then only the CSS code targeting your <h1> from external CSS would be applied because external CSS is most important and always overrides internal and inline CSS code.
-CSS hierarchy looks like that – first goes inline code, then internal on top of it and then external on top of it.
+CSS hierarchy looks like this – first goes inline code, then internal on top of it, and then external on top of it.